Akshat4112/akshat4112.github.io/content/posts/vector-databases.md

----
-title: "What Are Vector Databases?"
-date: 2025-05-11
-author: "Akshat Gupta"
-tags: ["vector database", "AI infrastructure", "LLM", "semantic search"]
-categories: ["AI", "ML", "Databases"]
-summary: "An in-depth, beginner-friendly guide to vector databases, what they are, how they work, and where they fit in GenAI systems."
-showToc: true
-draft: false
----
++++
+title = 'What is a Vector Database?' date = 2023-12-15T09:00:00+01:00 draft = false
+tags = ["vector database", "semantic search", "embeddings", "RAG", "AI infrastructure"] weight = 103
++++

 If you've been working with modern AI systems — particularly in the realm of [Large Language Models (LLMs)](https://huggingface.co/learn/nlp-course/chapter1/3?utm_source=chatgpt), image embeddings, or recommendation engines — you've probably heard of **vector databases**.
 But what are they really?
 And why is everyone in the ML community suddenly so excited about them?

-Let me break it down in simple terms, along with how I’ve been exploring them in my own projects.
+Let me break it down in simple terms, along with how I've been exploring them in my own projects.

 ---

 ## 🔍 The Problem: Why Traditional Databases Fall Short

-Traditional databases (like [PostgreSQL](https://www.postgresql.org/) or [MongoDB](https://www.mongodb.com/)) are great when you’re dealing with exact matches or relational queries:
+Traditional databases (like [PostgreSQL](https://www.postgresql.org/) or [MongoDB](https://www.mongodb.com/)) are great when you're dealing with exact matches or relational queries:
-- “Find all users from Stuttgart”
+- "Find all users from Stuttgart"
-- “Show me orders placed in the last 30 days”
+- "Show me orders placed in the last 30 days"

 But AI doesn't speak in exact matches.
 For example:
 - **"Images similar to a cat"**
 - **"Documents related to GDPR compliance"**
 - **"People with similar resume embeddings"**

 These are all **semantic** queries — and you need a system that understands *similarity*, not just exact matches.
-That’s where vector databases come in.
+That's where vector databases come in.

 ---